Syria ceasefire deal reached between regime and rebels, Russia says

 Turkey and Russia appear to be sidelining the United States, which has led an international coalition to fight ISIS in Syria and has vehemently opposed any attempt to keep Assad in power.

+Turkey has worked with the US to fight ISIS in Syria, but it has worked more closely with Russia in recent months.

-Russia has long accused the US of arming what it considers terrorist organizations, while Turkey has made similar claims in recent days.
+Russia has long accused the US of arming what it considers terrorist organizations, while Turkey has made similar claims in the past few days.

 But Russian Foreign Minister Sergey Lavrov expressed hope Thursday that US President-elect Donald Trump would support Russia's direction on Syria's crisis settlement, Russian state media reported.